front-end-materials/css-animation-transition/readme.md

 ## TO DO

-- [ ] move css-lightbox to this repo and update MEDS2007 Lecture 4
+- [ ] move css-lightbox to this repo
+- [ ] update MEDS2007 Lecture 4 with above